Perthes Disease Treatment and Diagnosis

-As leaders in pediatric orthopedics, skilled surgeons and nurse practitioners at Gillette Children’s Specialty Healthcare are experts in diagnosing and treating Legg-Calvé-Perthes disease.
+As leaders in pediatric orthopedics, skilled orthopaedic surgeons at Gillette Children’s Specialty Healthcare are experts in diagnosing and treating Perthes.

-During the observation period, your child might have regular physical exams or a special X-ray, called an arthrography, to evaluate the surface of the hip bone.
+An orthopaedic surgeon may perform a physical exam and use common radiology services like X-ray, advanced MRI or an arthrogram to diagnose Perthes disease.
+An arthrography is a specialty type of X-ray used to evaluate the surface of the hip bone.
 An arthrography differs from a standard X-ray because a special dye is injected into the hip joint to produce a more detailed image.

 The main goals of Perthes disease treatment are:

 - Keeping your child as comfortable as possible and managing their pain.

 - Maintaining adequate range of motion of the hip.

 - Keeping the ball of the hip within the hip socket during the healing process, to maximize molding of the hip into a ball-like shape